 - In a small bowl, add all miso paste and a dash of hot water.
 Whisk well until miso dissolves.
 Add to water and nori.
-(NOTE: You can add more miso paste to taste, but its one downside is miso is high in sodium, so try not to add too much extra.)

 - Add the tofu, scallions and kale and allow the soup to simmer for an additional 5 min or so.

 - Drizzle with sriracha to taste to give the miso soup a spicy kick.

 - Serve hot and enjoy!

 Adapted from Minimalist Baker‘s “15-Minute Miso Soup with Greens and Tofu.”

 Looking to pair?
 Try the Miso Soup with:

 - No Fish Sauce Veggie & Chicken Pad Thai